 What are free sugars?

 Not all sugar is created equal, that’s the first and most important fact you need to know.
-Firstly, we have the kind of sugar’s and they come under the terms of free sugars, fast sugars and high GI sugars.
+Firstly, we have the kind of sugars that come under the terms of free, fast or high GI sugars.
 These are basically any sugar that has been fractionated from its original state (such as when oranges are made into fruit juice); the same method applies to white and brown table sugars, icing sugar, coconut sugar, fruit juices, and also syrups such as maple, agave nectar, brown rice syrup and honey.